Matlps/projeto-pokedevs/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Made with](https://img.shields.io/badge/made%20with-Python-red)

-Welcome to **PokéDevs**!
+Welcome to **PokeDevs**!
 An experimental project inspired by the Pokémon universe, built to learn, practice, and have fun with **coding and game development**.

 ---

 ## 🚀 About
-PokéDevs is a playful project where programming meets creativity.
+PokeDevs is a playful project where programming meets creativity.
 The idea is to combine the fun of Pokémon with the challenge of coding.

 ---